 scopolamine

-The structure of scopolamine (hyoscine)
+The structure of scopolamine (hyoscine).

-Also called hyoscine and levo-duboisine,
+Scopolamine, also called hyoscine and levo-duboisine, is

-and widely used in premedication for anesthesia.
+an anticholinergic drug related to atropine and widely used in premedication for anesthesia.
 It tends to be a central-nervous

 system depressant but otherwise resembles